Mr-Pepe/offline-model-based-rl/docs/get_started.rst

 `MOPO <https://arxiv.org/abs/2005.13239>`_ and `MOReL <https://arxiv.org/abs/2005.05951>`_.
 Similar to MBPO, both approaches train an environment model on an offline dataset and use that model to generate synthetic data for training a model-free RL agent.
-However, both approaches employ uncertainty estimation techniques to detect areas where the model prediction quality can not be guaranteed.
+However, both approaches employ uncertainty estimation techniques to prevent distribution shift by detecting areas where the model prediction quality can not be guaranteed.
 The uncertainty estimate is either used to penalize the predicted reward or to terminate trajectories when the uncertainty passes a certain threshold.
 This library refers to the former as "penalty" (because of the continuous reward penalty) and the latter as "partitioning" (because it partitions the